elabroqi/test/README.md

 - Low-level POSIX socket usage from Swift (ClientToServer.swift) showing how to open a TCP socket, build a sockaddr_in, and connect to a server.
 - A minimal Python-based static HTTP server (App_Project/Server) that serves files from an images/ directory on port 9000.
 A Dockerfile is included to package that server.

-This README explains the repository layout, how to run the components, and notes about networking, playback, and testing.

 ---

 ## Stack